-In 2018, she and singer/songwriter Bernice Martin launched their community singing project, Heart Songs & Circle Songs, which has found its way into the repertoire of church and hospice choirs all over the world.
-The songbook contains 37 songs by both women, including selections from Heather’s catalog of releases and the 20 new songs from the companion CD.
+In 2018, she and singer/songwriter Bernice Martin launched their community singing project, Heart Songs & Circle Songs, whose songbook and companion recording have found their way into the repertoire of church and hospice choirs all over the world.
+The songbook contains 37 songs, including selections from Heather’s catalog of releases and the 20 new songs from the companion recording.
 Work on Volume 2 of the songbook was released in February 2021 and contains 66 brand new songs from both Heather and Bernice, and the two of them are regularly invited to teach their songs, both online and in person, to singers around the world.

 Throughout her colorful career, her eclectic skill set continues to propel her onto concert hall stages and into barrooms, coffeehouses, resort hotels, living rooms, and churches.
 Her nearly non-stop performance schedule speaks of her tireless work ethic and endless devotion to her crafts.
 Defying genre and classification and yet fully embracing all musical styles, Heather is an artist who speaks the language of music in as many dialects as her abilities will allow.
 Her life’s work, she says, is to share her love of music and her gratitude for life with others – one song, one heart, and one mind at a time.